cvlases/cafe-simulation/README.md

 # 𖤓 Claire's Café Simulator 𖤓

-A fun and interactive café simulation game where you take orders and make delicious drinks for customers!
+A fun and interactive café simulation game where you take orders and make delicious drinks for customers, set in a small mountain cabin at the base of a snowy ski slope.
 Master the art of coffee-making, hot chocolate brewing, and topping decoration in this cozy browser-based game.

 .｡❅*⋆⍋*∞*｡